Stern: Others

 A bustle stern refers to any kind of stern (transom, elliptical, etc.) that has a large "bustle" or blister at the waterline below the stern to prevent the stern from "squatting" when getting underway.
 It only appears in sailboats, never in power-driven craft.

+An ice horn is a triangular stern component that protects a ship's rudder and prop while traveling in reverse.